HamedFathi/hamedfathi.github.io/source/_posts/the-dotnet-world-mixin.md

 ## Reference(s)

-Most of the information in this article has gathered from various references.
+Most of the information in this article has been gathered from various references.

 * https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/interface-implementation/mixins-with-default-interface-methods
 * https://www.c-sharpcorner.com/article/learn-about-mixin-pattern/